noisyneuron/workshop-shaders/notes.md

 ```
 fract(10.192) // returns .192
 fract(67.192) // returns .192
 ```

 Can we use this function to fix the earlier issues, and create some movement / animation ?

 If we keep giving `fract` increasing values (such as `u_time`), what kind of pattern would we expect with the numbers we get back?

 ---

-# 3-2.frag
+# File: *3-2.frag*

 Since `fract` always gives us the fractional portion of a number, we know it's range, and it's the kind of range we like!
 0 - 1